Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Discussion

-Finally, using the emission line widths, we can provide a rough estimate of the total mass and density of the nebula under the assumptions of uniformity and virial equilibrium.
+Using the emission line widths, we can provide a rough estimate of the total mass and density of the nebula under the assumptions of uniformity and virial equilibrium.
 To estimate $k$, the scaling factor in the virial theorem, we assume an isothermal (smooth and diffuse) system, which results in $k=1$.
-The nebula’s area is approximated as 702 arcmin$^2$, modeled as a trapezoid with bases of 60 arcmin and 18 arcmin, and a height of 18 arcmin.
-Assuming the depth of the nebula is equal to its height, we compute a total volume of $1.42 \times 10^{11} \, \mathrm{pc}^3$ if the nebula is located at a distance of 770 kpc, comparable to the distance of M31.
-For a velocity dispersion of 10 km s$^{-1}$ (an approximation to that of H$\beta$ and [O~III]), the resulting gas mass is $7.5 \times 10^8 \, M_\odot$.
-The corresponding density, assuming it is a fully ionized nebula of pure hydrogen, is $n_\text{HII} = 2.1 \times 10^{-2} \, \mathrm{cm}^{-3}$.
-This density would be comparable to some of the lowest-density gas in the Milky Way ($0.03$–$0.08 \, \mathrm{cm}^{-3}$ in \citealt{Haffner}), while other extragalactic ionized structures such as EELRs typically have densities of $10$–$100 \, \mathrm{cm}^{-3}$ \citep{Keel12}.
-At a distance within the Milky Way halo (7 kpc), with $k = 1$ and a velocity dispersion of 10 km s$^{-1}$, the total volume would decrease to $1.1 \times 10^5 \, \mathrm{pc}^3$, and the gas mass would drop to $6.8 \times 10^5 \, M_\odot$.
-The corresponding density would be $n_\text{HII} = 2.6 \times 10^{2} \, \mathrm{cm}^{-3}$.
-These values would be compatible with giant filaments in the ISM \citep{Hacar}, and also with the electron density we estimated for the nebula using the [S~II] ratio.
-It is important to note that this calculations are just rough estimates, intended mainly to show the broad properties of SDSO, depending on its location.
+The area of the nebula is approximated as 702 arcmin$^2$, modeled as a trapezoid with bases of 60 arcmin and 18 arcmin and a height of 18 arcmin.
+Assuming that the depth of the nebula is equal to its height, we compute a total volume of $1.42 \times 10^{11} \, \mathrm{pc}^3$ if the nebula is located at a distance of 770 kpc.
+For a velocity dispersion of $10\, \rm{\kms}$ (an approximation to that of [\ion{O}{iii}] and H$\beta$), the resulting gas mass is $7.5 \times 10^8\, \rm{M_\odot}$.
+The corresponding gas density would be $n_\text{HII} \sim 0.02\, \mathrm{cm^{-3}}$, comparable with low-density gas in the Milky Way ISM ($0.03$–$0.08 \, \mathrm{cm}^{-3}$; \citealt{Haffner}), while other extragalactic ionized structures such as EELRs typically have larger densities of $10$--$100\, \mathrm{cm}^{-3}$ \citep{Keel12}.
+Alternatively, adopting similar parameters for a distance of 7 kpc within the Milky Way halo, the total volume would decrease to $1.1\times 10^5 \, \mathrm{pc}^3$, and the gas mass would drop to $6.8 \times 10^5 \, M_\odot$.
+The corresponding density would be $n_\text{HII} \sim 260\, \mathrm{cm}^{-3}$, in agreement with giant filaments in the ISM \citep{Hacar}, and also with the electron density estimated from the [\ion{S}{ii}] doublet (section~\ref{sec:discus_emilineflux}).
+This derivation presumes that the object is dynamically relaxed.
+Even if the assumption is not true, the mass estimations we obtain are still valuable as an order-of-magnitude approximation.